icshwi/e3training/workbook/chapter09.md

-# Chapter 11: Other dependencies
+# Chapter 9: Other dependencies

 [Return to Table of Contents](README.md)

-On chapter 7 we presented "module header files dependency", but as we've seen this is just one of many possible dependencies.
-On this chapter we present some of the other possible dependencies.

 ## Lessons overview

 In this lesson, you'll learn how to do the following:

-* Use a new record type from other module on your module
+* Use a record type from another module in your module.
-* Use a db or template file from other module to generate a new db file on your module
+* Use a db or template file from another module to generate a new db file in your module.

 ---

 ## Using a new record type

-Example of acalcout use, from module [calc](https://github.com/epics-modules/calc), for linear conversion of an existent waveform
+Example of acalcout use, from module [calc](https://github.com/epics-modules/calc), for linear conversion of an existent waveform.

 ### Create a new module

-Please follow the instructions on [Chapter 8](chapter8.md), we will consider the module name is `linconv` and the e3 module `e3-linconv`.
+Use this as an exercise.
+If you need to, go back to the instructions in [Chapter 8](chapter8.md).
+We will consider the module name is `linconv` and the e3 module `e3-linconv`.

 ### Create the database file with linear conversion